jonathanthiry/jonathanthiry.github.com/now.md

 ---
 layout: page
 permalink: /now
-date: 2019-03-18
+date: 2019-09-23
 title: What I'm doing now
 ---

-- I am working at Lund's University on the [Swedish Infrastructure for Ecosystem Science project](http://www.fieldsites.se/en-GB) and the [ICOS Carbon Portal](https://www.icos-cp.eu/) since September 2017 where I'm helping researchers to store and distribute data on the environment
+- I am programming on the [Swedish Infrastructure for Ecosystem Science project](http://www.fieldsites.se/en-GB) and the [ICOS Carbon Portal](https://www.icos-cp.eu/) data portals since September 2017.
+We're helping researchers store and distribute data on the environment.
-- Samantha and I bought a house in the Swedish countryside last August, I enjoy spending a lot of time there, and there is always a lot to do there
+- Samantha and I bought a house in the Swedish countryside a year ago.
+Peaceful and spacious, I love the life.
-- Reading 1984, Health and Light and Ett jävla Solsken
+- Reading The Handmaid's Tale and Unbroken.
-- Working out -- my daily training is based on natural movement, both at home and at the gym
+- Working out -- my daily training is based on natural movement, both at home and at the gym.
-- Meditating a few minutes every day, preferably in the morning
+- Meditating a few minutes every day, preferably in the morning.
-- With the spring coming, I'm planning be in the garden more often and to practice the principles of permaculture
+- The last few months were beautiful and I enjoyed every moment spent in the garden.
+We didn't plant as much as I was hoping but we'll be better prepared next season.
-- Playing with Rust and PostgreSQL
+- Helping people with their websites.
 - Working on the next version of [Wonder](https://itunes.apple.com/us/app/wonder-reader-for-wikipedia/id1050888989?mt=8&at=1010lo2M) -- 1.4 added a swiping gesture to close tabs, restoration of the scrolling position on launch, and custom peek and pop preview -- Progress has been extremely slow since I got a full time job and a house

 Last updated on the {% assign d = page.date | date: "%-d" %}